bhky/targetran/README.md

 ## Data format

-For object detection model training, which is the primary usage here, the following data are needed.
+For object detection model training, which is the primary usage here, the following data are needed for a dataset.
 - `image_list` (Sequence of `np.ndarray` or `tf.Tensor` of shape `(image_height, image_width, 3)`):
   - images with 3 channels in channel-last format;
   - image sizes can be different.